Skip to Main Content

 Unique Tracking Number (UTN)

-The UTN included in the decision letter should only be reported on the Part A hospital OPD (TOB 13X) claim.
+Report the UTN on the Part A hospital OPD (TOB 13X) claim only.

 • For electronic claims, report the UTN in positions 1–18 of the Treatment Authorization Field (loop 2300 REF02 (REF01=G1) segment).